How to Effectively Implement Merit Pay Systems:

 Conditions for and Benefits of Merit Pay:

 Merit pay is not required by the Fair Labor Standards Act (FLSA) but can be added to or incorporated into the employee's base salary as a bonus or increase.
-Merit pay is a good way to motivate employees to achieve your company's goals as it directly links their individual effort and ambition to a reward.
+Merit pay is a good way to motivate employees to achieve company goals as it directly links their individual effort and ambition to a reward.
 This encourages employees to meet and exceed company goals, which increases the company's bottom line.
 It can also work towards fostering a strong, highly productive workforce with a high rate of employee retention.

 Merit Pay as a Bonus: